-Yellowhawk provides high-quality, primary healthcare for the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) and other eligible American Indians and Alaska Natives living in the service area, which includes Umatilla and Union counties in Northeastern Oregon.
+Yellowhawk provides high-quality, primary healthcare for the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) and other American Indians and Alaska Natives in Oregon’s Umatilla and Union counties.

 Yellowhawk staff members are often asked by visitors how the health center was named.
 Mitzi Rodriguez, one of our long-term employees, tells this story: “Piitamyanon Maqsmaqs”, which translates into Yellow Hawk, was a Cayuse Chief.
 He was the last surviving brother among the Cayuse men in the 1850s.
 As such, Yellow Hawk took on the chieftainship and signed the Treaty of 1855 on behalf of the Paszapu Band of Cayuse.